logstash/cookbook/recipes/rsyslog-agent/index.md

 ---
-layout: default
+layout: article
-title: Shipping to logstash with rsyslog
+title: shipping to logstash with rsyslog
 tags: getting started, rsyslog
 ---

-# shipping to logstash with rsyslog

 * Goal: Show how to use rsyslog as a local agent to ship logs to logstash.
 * Target audience: Users who, for whatever reason, cannot or will not deploy the